-CHECKLIST TO ACCOMPANY COMPLETED UIPA RECORD REQUEST LOG (for FY 2017 or later) (July 2016)
+CHECKLIST TO ACCOMPANY COMPLETED UIPA RECORD REQUEST LOG (for FY 2017 or later) (July 1 to December 31 2019)

-This checklist was prepared by: Name: _______________________________________ Tel.: _________________________________________ E-mail: ______________________________________ My UIPA coordinator is: ______________________________________
+This checklist was prepared by: Name: Naomi Iwami Tel.: 808) 961-8218 E-mail: Naomi.Iwami@hawaiicounty.gov My UIPA coordinator is: Cathy Ferreira

-The attached UIPA Log is for: State ___; or County: Honolulu ___; Hawaii ___; Kauai ___; Maui___ Department: ________________________________________________ Agency: ____________________________________________________ FY: ____________ For requests received from: July 1 thru June 30, 20___ (due July 31), or July 1, 20__ through December 31, 20___ (due January 31).
+The attached UIPA Log is for: State HI ; or County: Honolulu ___; Hawaii X ; Kauai ___; Maui___ Department: Liquor Control Agency: FY: 2019-2020 For requests received from: July 1, 2019 thru June 30, 2020 (due July 31), or July 1, 20 19 through December 31, 20 19 (due January 31).

 Routine requests: Routine requests are oral or written requests that are automatically granted or denied without supervisory review, and may include requests between government agencies.
 Routine requests do not include subpoenas.
-Enter the estimated number of routine record requests received by your agency for this reporting period: ______________.
+Enter the estimated number of routine record requests received by your agency for this reporting period: 23 .

 Check off each box below, after you have reviewed the Log entries for each checklist item.
 In Word, just click on the box to add an X to the box.
 To remove the X, click the box again.

-☐ 2.
+☒ 2.
 Used the correct Log form for the correct FY, which can be found on OIP’s training page (http://oip.hawaii.gov/laws-rules-opinions/uipa/uipa-record-request-log/).
 Did not use the Sample Log.

-☐ 3.
+☒ 3.
 Used the drop-down lists to enter department name and agency name in columns A & B.

-☐ 4.
+☒ 4.
 Entered data in the white cells only.
 No data was manually entered in the colored cells, as those cells are automatically calculated by the Log.

-☐ 5.
+☒ 5.
 Requester name: In column D, one asterisk (*) was added before the name, initials or file number if it could be determined that the request was made on behalf of a for-profit or non-profit organization, business, law firm, insurance company, newspaper/TV/radio station, or other commercial entity.
 Requester’s name, initials, file number, or “Anonymous” entered in column D. But for personal record requests, only initials or the file numbers are used, not the full names, and the personal record requesters are individuals, not businesses or nonprofit entities.

-☐ 6.
+☒ 6.
 Personal record request: Entered one “x” in column F if the request was for a personal record “about” the individual (not a business or nonprofit organization) requesting the record.
 (If properly entered, corresponding cells in columns AB and AC turned purple.)

-☐ 7.
+☒ 7.
 Date agency received request: Entered the date by month/day/year (e.g., 7/1/15) in column G. The date received falls within the period being reported on the Log.

-☐ 8.
+☒ 8.
 Date agency sent notice; initial response sent within 10 work days; initial clarification needed: Entered the date (by month/day/year) when the agency sent its notice or acknowledgement to the Requester in column H. Entered one “x” and not dates in column I if the agency sent its initial response within 10 work days.
 Entered one “x” and not dates in column J if agency needed initial clarification of a request.

-☐ 9.
+☒ 9.
 Complex requests: Entered one “x” in column K if request involved extenuating circumstances or voluminous records.
 Also entered one “x” and not dates in column L if agency responded in increments.

-☐ 10.
+☒ 10.
 Date completed: Entered the date (by month/day/year) that the agency made the records available or gave its final response to a request in column M. Each completed request has a number in column N that was automatically calculated (number of days of complete each request).
 There are no error messages or unexplainably high numbers in column N.